In this article, we explore valuation multiples in the software industry on a global basis.

 About Aventis Advisors

-Aventis Advisors is an M&A advisor focusing on software companies.
+Aventis Advisors is an M&A advisor focusing on technology and growth companies.
 We believe the world would be better off with fewer (but better quality) M&A deals done at the right moment for companies and their owners.
 Our goal is to provide honest, insight-driven advice, clearly laying out all the options for our clients – including the option to maintain the status quo.

 Get in touch with us to discuss how much your business could be worth and how the process looks.